42nd Regiment of Foot: First action and mutiny

 In March 1743, the regiment was assembled at Perth in preparation for moving to London, then Flanders to join British forces fighting in the War of the Austrian Succession.
 Scottish officials, including the Lord President of the Court of Session, Duncan Forbes warned the government this was contrary to a general understanding their service was restricted to Scotland.
+Forbes also foresaw that if the regiment was withdrawn from its watching brief in the Highlands the French might, in conjunction with Jacobites, take the opportunity to sponsor an insurrection in the Highlands as a diversionary tactic in the war.
 Assured the move was only because George II wanted to inspect them, they arrived in London in May and were then ordered to Gravesend for shipment to Flanders.
 Anger at the deception, allied to rumours they were going to the West Indies, a location notorious for high mortality rates, caused a mutiny; they set out for Scotland, led by Corporals Malcolm and Samuel MacPherson and Private Farquhar Shaw.
 They reached Ladywood on the outskirts of Oundle, Northamptonshire on 22 May before being intercepted.
 The mutineers surrendered in hope of a free pardon but were marched back to London and incarcerated in the Tower of London.
 The three leaders of the mutiny were subsequently court-martialed and executed by firing squad on 18 July 1743, at Tower Green.
 Two hundred other members of the regiment were distributed variously to garrisons in Jamaica, Gibraltar and Menorca, with the remainder shipped to Flanders.

 The regiment's first full combat was the disastrous Battle of Fontenoy in May 1745, where they surprised the French with their ferocity, and greatly impressed their commander, the Duke of Cumberland.
 Allowed "their own way of fighting", each time they received the French fire Colonel Sir Robert Munro ordered his men to "clap to the ground" while he himself, because of his corpulence, stood alone with the colours behind him.

 When the Jacobite rising of 1745 broke out, another three companies were raised in Scotland, one being present at the Battle of Prestonpans in September 1745 where the entire company was either killed or taken prisoner.
 Another fought for the government under Dugald Campbell of Auchrossan at the Battle of Culloden in April 1746 where they suffered no casualties.
 These three companies were disbanded in 1748.
 The rest of the regiment landed in England on 4 November and remained there in anticipation of a possible French invasion until after the rebellion ended.
 From early 1747 to the end of 1748, it was in Flanders but otherwise was stationed in Ireland until 1756.
-In 1749, after Oglethorpe's Regiment of Foot was disbanded and the Black Watch was re-numbered the 42nd and in 1751 formally titled the 42nd (Highland) Regiment of Foot.
+In 1749, after James Oglethorpe's Regiment of Foot was disbanded and the Black Watch was re-numbered the 42nd and in 1751 formally titled the 42nd (Highland) Regiment of Foot.
 On the outbreak of the Seven Years' War in 1756, it was sent to North America.